J-sephB-lt-n/dbt-example/README.md

 # dbt-example

-showcase of dbt functionality with a toy dataset
+Showcase of dbt functionality with a toy dataset - I use this repo to remind myself of the features of DBT and how they work.

 I am using a local DuckDB database.

-Why use dbt? because it encourages and facilitates data warehouse and software best practices through it's design:
+Why use DBT?
+Because it encourages and facilitates data warehouse and software best practices through it's design:

-- snapshotting (is this data lineage?)
+- Data lineage (e.g. logging, snapshots)

-- documentation
+- Documentation

-- testing
+- Testing

-- modularisation
+- Modularisation

-- separation of environments (e.g. dev, staging, prod etc.)
+- Separation of environments (e.g. dev, staging, prod)

-- dry
+- DRY

 - Version control

-specific features i want to document:

-- snapshots

-- source data freshness warnings

-- singular data tests

-- generic data tests

-  - all 4 of the builtin one

-  - define 1 myself (e.g. valid_id)

-- unit tests

-- dev/prod environment split

 The DBT best practice guide is amazing: <https://docs.getdbt.com/best-practices>

-After running, each step you can see the changes made within the database itself using (e.g. run this in the duckdb cli):
+After running each step, you can see the changes made within the database itself using (e.g. run this in the duckdb cli):

 ```sql
 select table_catalog, table_schema, table_name, table_type from information_schema.tables;